Shaughnessy, Vancouver

 Shaughnessy is an almost-entirely residential neighbourhood in Vancouver, British Columbia, Canada, spanning about 447 hectares in a relatively central locale.
 It is bordered by 16th Avenue to the north, 41st Avenue to the south, Oak Street to the east, and East Boulevard to the west.
 The older section of the neighbourhood, called "First Shaughnessy," is considered more prestigious and is bordered by 16th Avenue to the north, King Edward Avenue to the south, Oak Street to the east, and East Boulevard to the west.
 In 2016, the population was approximately 8,430.
 It was named after Thomas Shaughnessy, 1st Baron Shaughnessy, former president of the Canadian Pacific Railway.

 The neighbourhood's residents have an average annual household income of $111,566 ($777,184 in Shaughnessy Heights) and the average house price is $2.89 million, the highest in Vancouver.
 It is also the site of many historical homes, especially in First Shaughnessy.
 Of the neighbourhood's homes 50.9% were built before or during World War II, compared with 23.3% for the city at large.
 This is largely due to the 1981 First Shaughnessy Official Development Plan by-law, which promotes private property ownership and single-family dwelling, while limiting property subdivision and population density.

 History

 The neighbourhood was created in 1907 by the Canadian Pacific Railway, the largest real estate developer in Canada.
 It was meant as an alternative to the West End, which was the traditional home for the budding city's elite.
 Thanks to aggressive marketing by the railway, highly regulated development, and a stronger degree of exclusiveness, it gradually took the latter's status over the past century.
-Shaughnessy is known for its elegant tree-lined streets and large properties.
+Shaughnessy is known for its elegant tree-lined streets and large properties, including Glen Brae and Hycroft Manor.
 In First Shaughnessy, Angus Drive and Osler Street have a tree-lined median in addition to the trees along the edge of the road.